Green Line (TRAX): Central Pointe to Gallivan Plaza

-Courthouse Station to Arena Station
+Gallivan Plaza to Arena Station

 Continuing in the median of South Main Street, the Green and Blue lines continue north crossing West 200 South and West 100 South before reaching City Center.
 This station is in the middle of the new City Creek Center commercial and residential development.
 At the north end of South Main Street the two lines turn west down the middle of West South Temple Street for a little more than a block before reaching the next station, Temple Square.
 This station is just southwest of Temple Square (home to the Salt Lake Temple, Salt Lake Tabernacle, and other notable buildings of the Church of Jesus Christ of Latter-day Saints).
 It is also just south of the Family History Library, about two blocks south of the LDS Conference Center, and immediately north of Abravanel Hall and the Salt Palace.

 Continuing down the median of West South Temple Street the lines reach Arena (formerly Delta Center).
-This station is immediately north of Vivint Arena, east of the Union Pacific Depot, and south of LDS Business College.
+This station is immediately north of Delta Center, east of the Union Pacific Depot, and south of LDS Business College.
 Arena was formerly the terminus of both the Sandy/Salt Lake and the old University Line.
-However, an extension opened on April 16, 2008 which provided access to the Salt Lake City Intermodal Hub and the new FrontRunner commuter rail train.
+However, an extension opened on April 16, 2008, which provided access to the Salt Lake City Intermodal Hub and the new FrontRunner commuter rail train.
 Eventually, the Sandy/Salt Lake Line was renamed the Blue Line and the University Line was shut down.
 About this same time the Green Line was created and its route continued, along with the Blue Line, on to Salt Lake Central (Salt Lake City Intermodal Hub).
-However, with the rerouting of the Green Line to accommodate the Airport Extension, Arena became the temporary terminus of the Green Line from December 9, 2012 to April 13, 2013.
+However, with the rerouting of the Green Line to accommodate the Airport Extension, Arena became the temporary terminus of the Green Line from December 9, 2012, to April 13, 2013.
 Arena is the last station on the Green Line within the Free Fare Zone, along with the Blue Line.